 Company sponsored CDL training is a great option for the right person.
-If you don't have money or can't get financing at a private trucking school or if a community college near you doesn't offer training for example.
-Just be sure that you have asked questions to drivers of that company about it's driver training program for getting your CDLs.
+If you can't pay or get financing at a private trucking school or community college for example.
+It's very smart of you to be here reading to learn what a free or company sponsored CDL training program is all about.

-Plus, staying at the company looks good on your work history which makes you a more likely candidate for highest paying trucking companies, for your experience level, after 1 or 2 years of driving.
+Plus, staying at the first company looks good on your work history which makes you a more likely candidate for higher paying and better trucking companies if that first one is treating you right after 1 or 2 years of driving.

 Other companies will charge you per week for their training.
 It comes out of your checks.
 This means that you will make even less money than your already 'lower than expected' weekly amount as a trucker.
 If you fail to complete the training period you owe the balance of what they charge you for training.

 If you complete the training and if they hire you, they will then add that same amount back to your check until what they took from you is paid back to you.

 Notice that I said if they hire you.
 Some companies will let you go through all of this training before doing a thorough background check.
 If you are half through when they discover you lied on the application and you have stuff on your record that will not allow them to hire you....you owe them the prorated amount for the time you spent training.
 You now have a bill that is due without that job to pay for it.

 Don't lie on the application or it could bite you in the end.